reowst/sdk/FAQ.md

 Bandwidth for players where we provide significant improvement costs 10c per-gigabyte on average right now, but we expect this to reduce over time.

+## Do players have to pay to use Network Next?

+No. Players do not have to pay.
+Our customer is the game developer, not the player.

+The game developer is happy to sponsor players so they have a better experience playing their game.

 ## How does billing work?

-We sell 10 second slices of access across multiple networks according to the amount of bandwidth reserved.
-We need to bill on the envelope of traffic your games uses, rather than the actual usage, since the private networks we work with operate by reserving this much capacity for each player.
+Network Next sells 10 second slices of access across multiple networks according to the amount of bandwidth reserved up and down for the game.

+Therefore, we bill on the envelope of traffic your games uses, rather than the usage, since the private networks we work with operate by reserving this much capacity for each player.

-Each month we sum up the total of 10 second bandwidth slices served by all suppliers (often multiple suppliers are involved in each route), and that is the total amount we bill to you.
+Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the total amount we bill to to the game developer.

-You don't pay for any routes that don't meet your quality expectations, or players for whom we aren't able to provide significant benefit.
+Game developers don't pay for any routes that don't meet your quality expectations, or for players for whom we aren't able to provide significant benefit (according to their own definition of what significant benefit may be).

 ## How can I get access to the Network Next portal